rafaels-dev/rafaels-dev/README.md

 ## 🤓 About Me

-🙋 I am Rafael Schettino, a **FullCycle Developer**, with a large field of knowledge and more then 18 years of experience.
+🙋 I am Rafael Schettino, a **FullCycle Developer**, with a large field of knowledge and more than 18 years of experience.

 ## 🛠️ Skills